How to Use Skedler with Amazon’s Elastic Search Tools

 Regardless of which route you take, the ultimate challenge is learning how to add reporting for your ELK application within the Amazon Elasticsearch Service.
 In this instance, Skedler accounts for proven reporting solutions specifically with ELK applications, with many of our customers running ELK and Skedler together on AWS to account for both log and IOT analytics, as well as several other features.
 Skedler provides helpful deployment options to add reporting to your existing AWS ELK application, including Skedler as a service within EC2, or Skedler AWS Containers service; both of which support Amazon Simple Email Service (SES) for emailing reports reliably and economically.

 Ready to try Amazon Elasticsearch Service with and through Skedler?
-Try it free for 21 days.
+Try it free.
 After the free trial period, you can purchase Skedler license and instantly convert your evaluation environment into a production environment.